josephmisiti/awesome-machine-learning/README.md

 * [SimpleCV](http://simplecv.org/) - An open source computer vision framework that gives access to several high-powered computer vision libraries, such as OpenCV.
 Written on Python and runs on Mac, Windows, and Ubuntu Linux.
 * [Vigranumpy](https://github.com/ukoethe/vigra) - Python bindings for the VIGRA C++ computer vision library.
 * [OpenFace](https://cmusatyalab.github.io/openface/) - Free and open source face recognition with deep neural networks.
-* [PCV](https://github.com/jesolem/PCV) - Open source Python module for computer vision
+* [PCV](https://github.com/jesolem/PCV) - Open source Python module for computer vision.
-* [face_recognition](https://github.com/ageitgey/face_recognition) - Face recognition library that recognize and manipulate faces from Python or from the command line
+* [face_recognition](https://github.com/ageitgey/face_recognition) - Face recognition library that recognize and manipulate faces from Python or from the command line.
 * [dockerface](https://github.com/natanielruiz/dockerface) - Easy to install and use deep learning Faster R-CNN face detection for images and video in a docker container.

 <a name="python-nlp"></a>